Death of Michel Blanc, the iconic Jean-Claude Dusse, a giant of French cinema

 Actor, screenwriter and director Michel Blanc, best known for his iconic role with the Splendid troupe, died at the age of 72 on the night of October 3 to 4, following a heart attack in a Paris hospital.
 With decades of outstanding contributions to French cinema, Blanc leaves behind an unforgettable body of work, both comic and dramatic.

-Michel Blanc died at the age of 72 on the night of Thursday October 3 to Friday October 4 in Paris, following a heart attack.
-Born in Courbevoie, he first came to prominence on the stage with the Splendid troupe, alongside Christian Clavier, Gérard Jugnot, Thierry Lhermitte and Josiane Balasko.
+Michel Blanc died at the age of 72 on the night of Thursday October 3 to Friday October 4 in Paris, following cardiac arrest due to anaphylactic shock following a medical examination.
+Born in Courbevoie, he first came to prominence on stage with the Splendid troupe, alongside Christian Clavier, Gérard Jugnot, Thierry Lhermitte and Josiane Balasko.
 A pillar of French cinema who, in addition to his comedic roles, impressed audiences with his ability to portray complex, dramatic characters.

 Initially known for his comic roles as Jean-Claude Dusse in Patrice Leconte's Les Bronzés (1978), Michel Blanc established a unique style, playing characters both hilarious and exasperating.
 But far from locking himself into a single register, he took the bold gamble of diversifying his career with darker, more dramatic roles, such as Antoine in Bertrand Blier's Tenue de soirée (1986), which won him the Best Actor Award at Cannes, or Patrice Leconte's psychological Monsieur Hire (1989).